 - Use oil instead of butter.
 Ok so you will see that I do this in a lot of my bread and cake recipes.
 It just truly leads to the most moist cakes!

 - Add sour cream and buttermilk.
-These are my go to secretes in my cakes.
+These are my go to secrets in my cakes.
 They always make the cake more moist.

-- Rosé is a very mild flavor so you do not want to overpower it with too much.
+- It is easy to overpower the champagne flavor so less is more!
 That is why I do not add vanilla to my buttercream or even too much vanilla in my cake.
-It is also why I add the Rosé to every part of this cupcake!
+It is also why I add the pink champagne to every part of this cupcake!
 The more the merrier... literally!

 - Use the bottom of a piping tip to cut out the center wholes of your cupcakes (for your compote filling).
 This creates a perfect even circle every time.

-- When filling your pastry bag with your buttercream, place your bag in a tall drinking glass and wrap the bag over the edges.
+- Heres a fun tip on how to fill a piping bag easily.
+When filling your pastry bag with your buttercream, place your bag in a tall drinking glass and wrap the bag over the edges.
 This just creates an easier way to fill your bag.

 Lastly, if you try out this recipe, be sure to leave a comment/rating on how they turned out.
 I love hearing from you guys and will try my best to reply to every comment!
 And don't forget to tag me on Instagram!

-Rosé Cupcakes with a Strawberry Compote and Rosé Buttercream
+Pink Champagne Cupcakes with a Strawberry Compote Filling

 Ingredients